canonical/opensearch-operator/documentation/tutorials/6-user-management.md

 When we accessed OpenSearch earlier in this tutorial, we needed to include a password in the HTTP request.
 Over time it is a good practice to change the password frequently.
 Here we will go through setting and changing the password for the admin user.

 ### Retrieve the admin password
-As previously mentioned, the admin password can be retrieved by running the `get-password` action on the Charmed OpenSearch application:
+As previously mentioned, the admin credentials (password + the ca chain used to generate the admin client certificate) can be retrieved by running the `get-password` action on the Charmed OpenSearch application:

 ```bash
 juju run-action opensearch/leader get-password --wait